lateplate/lateplate.github.io/_posts/2013-04-09-being-a-boss-and-doing-whats-right.md

 ---
 layout: post
-title: Being A Boss And Doing What's Right
+title: Being a boss and doing what's right
 ---

 Being a boss at a company is hard.
 Often there are constraints beyond your control that make it hard to keep people happy.

 So when my wife and I hired a nanny last April, for the first time I could be a boss without those typical constraints.